Unsporting behaviour? - NZ Natives' rugby tour of 1888/89

 A dangerous game

-Although hacking (tackling players carrying the ball by kicking them) and tripping had been banned in the 1870s to make the game safe enough to appeal to gentlemen, rugby remained dangerous.
-After the death in 1877 of an Auckland player who had charged head first into an opponent, the coroner pronounced that ‘the game of football was only worthy of savages’.
-A staggering 71 rugby players are said to have died in Yorkshire alone in just three seasons in the early 1890s.
+Although 'hacking' (tackling players carrying the ball by kicking them) and tripping had been banned in the 1870s to make the game safe enough to appeal to 'gentlemen', rugby remained dangerous.
+After the death in 1877 of an Auckland player who had charged head first into an opponent, the coroner pronounced that 'the game of football was only worthy of savages'.
+A survey was to reveal an alarming 71 deaths of rugby players in Yorkshire alone in just three seasons in the early 1890s.

-Accusations of poor sportsmanship in the press reached a crescendo after the England test on 16 February.
-Coming off their second seven-game winning streak, and having beaten Ireland 13–4 and played creditably against Wales (losing 5–nil), the Natives were expected to compete strongly in this, the most important match of the tour.
+Accusations of poor sportsmanship in the southern press reached a crescendo after the England test on 16 February.
+Coming off their second seven-game winning streak, and having beaten Ireland (13-4) and played creditably against Wales (losing 5-nil), the Natives were expected to compete strongly in this most important match of the tour.
 However, they seem to have suffered from some home-town refereeing.
 (The official concerned, Rowland Hill, happened to also be the Secretary of the Rugby Football Union.)

-Late in a closely contested first half, England was awarded two tries over the protests of Native players who claimed to have touched the ball down first.
+Late in a closely contested first half, England was awarded two tries over the protests of Native players who claimed to have touched the ball down.
 Soon after half-time, things got much worse.
-When an English player lost his knickerbockers in a tackle, he threw the ball down and Native players encircled him to preserve his modesty as he left the field.
+When an English player lost his knickerbockers in a tackle, he threw the ball down and Native players encircled him to preserve his modesty while he left the field.
 Meanwhile, another Englishman picked the ball up and touched down between the posts.
-When Hill awarded the try, three of the Natives walked off in protest and could not be persuaded to return for several minutes.
+When Hill awarded the try, three of the Natives walked off and were not persuaded to return for several minutes.
 The game continued without them, England winning 7-nil.

-The Rugby Football Union dictated the Natives’ written apology for the ‘insults’ they had ‘offered to … officials’.
+The Rugby Football Union dictated the Natives' written apology for the 'insults' they had 'offered to ... officials'.
 The tour was then allowed to continue, but there was to be no official farewell at its end.
-This extreme reaction confirmed the importance of sport in strengthening the bonds of empire: activities seen as threatening the established order of social behaviour could not be tolerated.
+Such an extreme reaction confirmed how important sport was in strengthening the bonds of empire: activities seen as threatening the established order of social behaviour could not be tolerated.

 Temptations